-Terry Bone – His trailer will remain at the RV/MH museum for all to see.
-I really like John – always a story to share and smile.
+Terry Bone – I really like John – always a story to share and smile.
 He pulled me into his trailer one rally and reminded me of the responsibility I had to this club and how important it was to him and my parents.
 That is the kind of man he was.
 Not just thinking about today but thinking about the future generations of TCTers.
 My dad would offer him the honor of opening the TCT rallies because of his status in the club.
 I’ll be having a libation in his honor tonight.

 Craig Leach – I’ll miss you John, I will raise a tall libation to a bigger than life man!!
 AHH, the stories there’ll be in heaven!
 Peace be with you my friend.